 [(p) A review of the business plan for the planned activity;]

-(q) A description of consultations undertaken in the environmental impact assessment process, including with relevant global, regional and sectoral bodies.
+(q) A description of consultations undertaken in the environmental impact assessment process, including with relevant global, regional, sub-regional and sectoral bodies.

 [3.
-Further [details] [guidance] regarding the required content of an environmental impact assessment report [shall] [may] be developed by the Conference of the Parties as an annex to this Agreement and shall be based on the best available scientific information and knowledge, including traditional knowledge. [[These details] [This guidance] shall be reviewed regularly].]
+Further [details] and [guidance] regarding the required content of an environmental impact assessment report [may] be developed by the Scientific and Technical Body for consideration and adoption by the Conference of the Parties as an annex to this Agreement and shall be based on the best available scientific information and knowledge, including traditional knowledge. [[These details] and guidance] shall be reviewed regularly].]

 Article 36

-Publication of [assessment] reports
+Publication of reports

-States Parties shall publish and communicate the reports of the results of the assessments in accordance with [articles 204 to 206] [article 205] of the Convention [, including through the clearing-house mechanism].
+States Parties shall publish and communicate reports in accordance with [articles 204 to 206] of the Convention [, including through the clearing-house mechanism].

 [Article 37

-Consideration and review of [assessment] reports]
+Consideration and review of reports]

-[The environmental impact assessment reports prepared pursuant to this Agreement shall be considered and reviewed on the basis of approved scientific methods [by the Scientific and Technical [Body] [Network]].]
+[Reports prepared pursuant to this Agreement shall be considered and reviewed [by the Scientific and Technical [Body] .]

 Article 38